kx1t/planefence/README.md

 nano /usr/share/planefence/planefence.conf
 ```

 - Read the instruction/commentary.
-You should consider changing at least the following:
+Each parameter is described in this file.
+You should consider reviewing at least the following:
 - `OUTFILEDIR` contains your *planefence directory* name.
 If you have a different name, change it there
 - `PLANEFENCEDIR` contains the directory name where `planefence.py` is located.
 If you followed the instructions above, you won't need to change this.
 - `MAXALT` contains the altitude ceiling in ft. `MAXALT=5000` means that only planes that are 5000 ft or lower are tracked